EduardoN/Synapse_AdventureWorks2019/documentation/Create_Synapse_Workspace.md

 ## Create Synapse Workspace

-Let's create an Workspace of Synapse.
+Let's create a Workspace of Synapse.

 Search for Synapse in the search box on the top of the Azure portal and click on Azure Synapse Analytics.

-In the Azure Synase Analytics page, click the Create button.
+In the Azure Synapse Analytics page, click the Create button.

 ![Create Synapse](./../images/CreateSynapse.png)